-Oral diseases remain as a major health problem worldwide [1].
+Oral diseases remain a major health problem worldwide [1].
 Oral health survey of adults conducted by Ministry of Health Malaysia, Malaysia indicated that the number of periodontal disease is increasing continuously from 1990 to 2010 [2].
-There is high correlation between oral disease and growth of microorganism [3].
-The microbial infection may cause destruction of dental tissue leading to periodontal disease [4].
-Periodontal diseases which is caused by plaque formation is defined as bacterial infections that cause disturbance of the supporting structure of the teeth such as gingival, cementum, periodontal membrane and alveolar bone [3].
+There is high correlation between oral diseases and growth of microorganism [3].
+Periodontal diseases which is caused by plaque formation is defined as bacterial infections that cause disturbance of the supporting structure of the teeth such as gingival, cementum, periodontal membrane and alveolar bone [4].
 Plaque formation results from the accumulation of dietary carbohydrates on the surface of teeth that interact with bacteria.
 Bacterial metabolic products formed in plaque constantly react with salivary constituents on tooth surface, thus lead to dental caries [5].

-There are numbers of microorganism which are associated with formation of dental carries such as Staphylococcus aureus, Proteus mirabilis, Salmonella typhi, Klebsiella pneumonia and Escherichia coli.
-Amongst them; E. coli is the most common microorganism responsible for the formation of dental caries due to oral cavity [4].
+There are a numbers of microorganism which are associated with formation of dental carries such as Staphylococcus aureus, Proteus mirabilis, Salmonella typhi, Klebsiella pneumonia and Escherichia coli.
+Amongst them, E. coli is the most common microorganism responsible for the formation of oral cavity [4].

-Recently, huge numbers of the oral hygiene products were introduced to public that claimed to provide maximum protection against periodontal disease.
+Recently, huge numbers of oral hygiene products were introduced to public that claimed to provide maximum protection against periodontal disease.
 Basically, the efficacy of each toothpaste lies on it capability to retard growth of pathogenic oral microflora.
-Many oral toothpaste companies also highlighted that addition of chemical agents with antiplaque or antimicrobial activity into dental products served as a potential prophylactic method of reducing plaque mediated disease.
+Many oral toothpaste companies also claimed the addition of chemical agents with antiplaque or antimicrobial activity into dental products which served as a potential prophylactic method of reducing plaque mediated disease.
 This present investigation aimed to investigate antimicrobial efficacy of different commercial toothpastes by using a standard procedure.
 It is noteworthy that, the present result obtained from this research will provide useful evidence to the public to support the benefit of daily usage of current toothpaste to prevent oral disease.